Acupuncture in Ocala, Florida

 Acupuncture is a mainstay of traditional Chinese medicine, which has been practiced for thousands of years.
 The Chinese healing tradition sees the body as a delicate balance of yin and yang.
 These are two opposing, but inseparable forces.
 According to traditional Chinese medicine, disease occurs when the forces of yin and yang are out of balance.

-he will develop a treatment plan incorporating an acupuncture prescription, Chinese herbs, supplements and nutritional and lifestyle recommendations.
+he will develop a treatment plan incorporating an acupuncture prescription, herbal medicine, supplements and nutritional and lifestyle recommendations.

 Sterile, superfine needles are placed at points that correspond to your specific needs.
 The needles are about the thickness of three hairs, are used only once and are disposed of immediately following your treatment.